Late payment of fees

 How to calculate interest charged

-To find the interest charged at the end of each month follow the instructions below.
+To find the interest charged towards the end of each month follow the instructions below.

 - Find the rate of prime